Why Is My Team Not Performing? A CEO’s Guide to Diagnosing and Fixing Underperformance

 Generic fixes rarely succeed.
 Leaders must tailor interventions to the distinct demands of each function.

-Sales requires discipline around pipeline and qualification.
+Sales requires discipline around the pipeline and qualification.
 Marketing requires a pivot away from vanity metrics towards revenue alignment.

 Operations demand efficiency through systems and automation.
 Product and technology teams require structures that strike a balance between speed and quality.